Skip to main content

 FAQ

 Q: What is the purpose of the "Connect Data Points" option?
-A: This option controls whether gaps in the data (where no readings were recorded) are shown or hidden, affecting the continuity of the graph line.
+A: This option controls whether gaps in the data are shown or hidden, affecting the continuity of the graph line.

 Did this answer your question?